What Are We Measuring in NLG? A Meta-Analysis of Evaluation Trends 2020-2025: Introduction

 \section{Introduction}

 Over the past few years, significant developments have taken place in NLG.
 While the previous generation of models focused on a limited range of tasks like summarization and translation, the dominance of transformer-based Large Language Models (LLMs) has enabled substantially more flexible applications, ranging from poetry to medical report generation.
-This shift has reshaped evaluation paradigms and introduced new challenges in evaluation, such as dealing with confabulations, ensuring factual consistency, and mitigating biases \cite{gehrmann-2023-repairing-the-cracked-foundation}.
-Consequently, metrics have evolved beyond simple co-occurrence.
-Newer semantic-aware metrics have emerged, including BERTScore (leveraging contextual embeddings) and BLEURT (fine-tuned on human judgments), and most notably, the surge of reference-free, prompt-based LaaJ methods (Figure~\ref{fig:task_four} (b)) \cite{gao-etal-2025-llmeval, gu2025surveyllmasajudge, li2024llmsasjudgescomprehensivesurveyllmbased}.
-However, the adoption of these new methods has created a fragmented evaluation landscape.
-Figure~\ref{fig:metric_association} illustrates this complexity by visualizing the likelihood ratios of various metrics with LaaJ versus human evaluation.
-The distinct spread of metrics suggests that LaaJ and human evaluation are not merely interchangeable validation steps but appear together with different metrics.
-Despite the exponential rise in LaaJ popularity since 2023, validating these automated judges remains a critical bottleneck, as human validation is not often performed.
+This shift has reshaped evaluation paradigms and introduced new challenges, such as dealing with confabulations, ensuring factual consistency, and mitigating biases \cite{gehrmann-2023-repairing-the-cracked-foundation}.
+Consequently, metrics have evolved beyond simple lexical overlap.
+Newer semantic-aware metrics have emerged, including BERTScore \cite{zhangbertscore} and BLEURT \cite{sellam-etal-2020-bleurt}, and most notably, the surge of reference-free, prompt-based LaaJ methods \cite{gao-etal-2025-llmeval, gu2025surveyllmasajudge, li2024llmsasjudgescomprehensivesurveyllmbased}.
+Figure~\ref{fig:eval_method_adoption} shows that LaaJ adoption surged from less than 1\% of papers before 2023 to 46\% in 2025, surpassing human evaluation, which has remained flat-to-declining.
+Yet only 16\% of 2025 papers explicitly validate LaaJ against human evaluation, exposing a validation gap that we quantify throughout this~work.

-Motivated by the need to better understand how evaluation is conducted in NLG research, we employ LLMs as research tools \cite{liao-2025-llms-as-research-tools} to analyze the literature.
-This approach is critical to bridge the gap between scale and depth: it allows us to process a volume of papers impossible for manual review while extracting structured nuances that keyword search would miss.
-To the best of our knowledge, we present the largest study of its kind, applying multi-LLM extraction to 14,171 papers from four major NLP conferences.
-Unlike prior surveys that taxonomize evaluation methods \cite{gao-etal-2025-llmeval} or review LaaJ techniques \cite{li2024llmsasjudgescomprehensivesurveyllmbased}, our work quantifies exactly how the community is (or is not) shifting its evaluation practices over time.
+Motivated by the need to better understand how text quality evaluation is conducted in NLG research, we employ LLMs as research tools \cite{liao-2025-llms-as-research-tools} to analyze the literature.
+This approach is critical to bridge the gap between scale and depth: it allows us to filter papers with a semantic accuracy that keyword searches lack, and extract structured metadata at a volume impossible for manual review.
+Our contributions are summarized as follows: